icepick5/SOKOGARDENFRONT/README.md

    <form onSubmit={submit}>

 ```

-We now continue with submit function Logic<br> This will include capturing product data in updated hooks and POST to our add_product Backend API. <br>
+Next is the submit function Logic<br> This will include capturing product data in updated hooks and POST to our add_product Backend API. <br>

 Blow is the submit fucntion implementation.